Chapter 49: A Therapeutic Application of the Animus of Dark Ivy and Lighted Thorns

 “Don’t worry a moment about me,” I said.
 “Just relax and try to imagine that there is an existence beyond this cave.
 I’ll be right back.”
 Patting the oblivious spirit’s shoulder in farewell, I moved deeper into the cave to see what further shadows might be found.

-Red flames flickered on the walls to the sound of sinister laughter.
-I saw crowds of people, fighting and running in panicked waves from each other in a large cavern.
-They fought, screamed, and ran around like rats in a cage.
+As the light from above faded from my sight, red flames flickered on the cave walls ahead to the sound of sinister laughter.
+I followed the laughter and red light until I entered a space deep underground where crowds of people lived, fighting and running in panicked waves from each other in a large cavern.
+They fought, screamed, and ran around like rats trapped in a cage.

-“I’ll show you!” she exclaimed, and flew off of her throne and dived into the lake.
+“I’ll show you!”
+Shadow exclaimed like a petulant child, flew off of her dark throne and dove into the underground lake.

-There was a roiling of waves and a creature emerged from the depths.
-A whirlpool whipped into being with the monster at its center.
-Shadow laughed and flew around this monstrosity.
+In the presence of my Shadow, there came a roiling of waves from the former stillness and a creature emerged from the depths.
+The waters were stirred as if by an unseen power and a whirlpool whipped into being in the cavern with the monster at its center.
+Emerging from the lake, Shadow laughed and flew around this monstrosity, pointing and clapping her hands in glee.

-“There’s a perfect example of why I don’t let you make anything,” I said.
-“Who would want a swirling, whirlpool of death?”
+“This is a perfect example of why I don’t let you make anything manifest in our life,” I said.
+“Who would want a swirling whirlpool of death and destruction?”

-“It’s perfect for a Cave of Doubt!”
-Shadow pulled me towards the whirlpool.
+“She’s perfect for a Cave of Doubt!”
+Shadow said and pulled me towards the whirlpool.
+“Come on, you wet blanket!
+Let’s swim with the deep sea creatures as we were born to do.”

-Children made of darkness ran out of catacombs built into the sloping walls of the pearl.
-“Mother, mother!” they yelled.
+The interior of the enormous pearl was far more spacious than the exterior.
+As Shadow and I moved into the structure, children made of darkness and shadow ran out of catacombs built into the sloping walls of the pearl.
+“Mother, mother!” they yelled in happiness.
+“You’ve come home!
+We missed you!”

-Some embraced my shadow and joined her darkness, becoming one with her, while others touched her arms and legs, became more substantial and ran off, back into the black pearl.
+Some of the children embraced Shadow and joined her darkness, becoming one with her fierce spirit, while others touched her arms and legs, taking strength from her.
+As they increased in size and darkness, they ran from her, back into the depths of black pearl.

 “My dear ones,” she said, kissing their foreheads as she went.
 “See all of the little anxieties, fears, doubts, and nightmares I’ve created?
 They make me so proud.”

-“You remember the balance of the light and dark?” he asked.
-“If she has an animus, then you, Heidi, must have one too.”
+“You remember all of the lessons that you have learned about the balance of the light and dark?”
+Michael said.
+“If your shadow has an animus, then you, Heidi, must have one too.”

-Michael led me back down the hallways of the black pearl where the lost shadow children snarled in the darkness.
+Michael led me back down the hallways of the black pearl where the shadow children snarled in the darkness.
+“You’re very brave, do you know that?” the angel said.

-Children made of light swarmed from every corner of this pearl.
+Children made of light swarmed around the angel and I from every corner of the second pearl.
 “Mother!” they cried.
+“Mother!
+Mother!
+You are here at last.”
 Smiling, bright children kissed my hands and hugged me as if they knew and loved me though I did not recognize them.

-“Your burgeoning ideas, dreams, and hopes,” Michael said.
-“They dwell here too.
+“Behold your burgeoning ideas, dreams, and hopes,” Michael said.
+“They dwell here too within the seas of consciousness.
 The balance of the light and the dark is in all things.”

 “I had no idea there were so many,” I said as the crowds of children continued to pour towards us.
-Michael gently encouraged the children to each side so we could pass further into the pearl.
+“What a pleasant surprise.”
+Michael gently encouraged the children of light to each side, forming a passageway between them so we could pass further into the pearl.

-We came to the center where shadows emanated from a sleeping form.
-He was as beautiful in his darkness as Shadow’s man was in his light.
-He also slept in a glass coffin, raised from the floor.
-Around this coffin, instead of thorns, there were ropes of green ivy.
+The angel led me to the center of the pearl where shadows emanated from a sleeping form.
+He was as beautiful in his darkness as Shadow’s man was in his light and also slept in a glass coffin raised from the floor.
+Around this coffin instead of thorns, I beheld ropes of green ivy.
+I parted some of the ivy to reveal on the side of the coffin, written in letters of gold, these words: From out of the darkness, there will come a great light.
+I knelt and traced the verse with my fingertips.

-I gazed at the male beauty within the glass.
+“This must have happened many times because there are so many children in this pearl,” I said as I gazed at the male beauty within the glass coffin.
 “Do I fear this man and the shadows he casts?”
-I asked.

 “He is thine own self,” Michael said.
 “You do not fear what or who you are.”

-Then, all of the fur fell off the creature and she transformed into a beautiful, naked woman.
-The pearls caused instant pregnancy and she went from non-pregnant to very pregnant in a matter of moments.
+“It is true,” I said, handing the spirit the pearls.
+“I swear it.”
+Without hesitation, the Lost One swallowed the pearls with a gulp.
+For a moment, nothing happened and the spirit and I gazed at each other in complete silence.
+Then, all of the shadows and thick animalistic fur fell off the Lost One and she transformed into a beautiful, naked woman.
+The pearls which I had presented to her as medicine from the civilized world caused instant pregnancy and she went from non-pregnant to very pregnant in a matter of moments.

 “Wait for me!” she cried and ran after them without a backward glance.
-The shadow had found a reason to believe and to leave the Cave of Doubt.
-I was relieved for her change of heart and happy to watch her escape.
+The Lost One had found a reason to believe in a wider world and the strength to leave the Cave of Doubt.
+I was relieved by her change of heart and happy to serve even as a small piece in her escape.

-I exited the cliff with its many caves and a version of me exited from all of the other doorways at the same time.
-These various versions of me fell out of the rock tunnels and collapsed back into one being.
-The cliff crumbled into dust after their exit.
+“Wait for me too,” I whispered and exited the cliff with its many caves.
+When I did so, a version of me exited from all of the other doorways at the same time.
+These various versions of me fell out of the rock tunnels and collapsed back into one being while the honeycombed cliff crumbled into dust after our exit.
 Grass quickly covered the barren space and turned into a field of blooming wildflowers of assorted hues.

 “Death is merely a doorway into another form of existence,” he said.
 “I’m as real as anyone here.”

-After exchanging a grin, Lickspittle and I gazed into the sun, which, as long as I had been in that place, seemed perpetually rising.
+After exchanging a grin, my friend and I gazed into the sun which as long as I had been in that place seemed perpetually rising.
 Then, the light in the sky changed into a serpent made of flame.
 The sun came closer and opened his mouth wide.
-He then swallowed us and my vision ended.
+He then swallowed both of us, the lizard and sometimes snake who was also an undine and I, a being of both light and shadow, male and female aspects, a Servant of Love and Fear.